sirech/emacs/README.markdown

 config auto-detects the availability, so that it is not necessary to set extra variables, or comment/uncomment things.

+### Spell correction

+_Flyspell_ is used to provide spell correction for text-mode and comments in source files.
+Depending on the system it might be necessary to install _aspell_ and _aspell-dict-en_.

 ## Emacs Lisp Package Archive

 Libraries from [ELPA](http://tromey.com/elpa) are preferred when